-If interest rates had been 25 basis points higher/lower and all other variables were held constant, the Company's pre-tax profit for the years ended December 31, 2023 and 2022 would have decreased/increased by \$(243) thousand and \$768 thousand, respectively, which was mainly a result of variable-interest-rate bank deposits and other financial assets.
+If interest rates had been 25 basis points higher/lower and all other variables were held constant, the Company's pre-tax loss for the years ended December 31, 2024 and 2023 would have increased/decreased by \$(377) thousand and \$(243) thousand, respectively, which was mainly a result of variable-interest-rate bank deposits.

-The Company's sensitivity to interest rates increased during the current year mainly due to the increase in variable rate other financial assets.
+The Company's sensitivity to interest rates decreased during the current year mainly due to the decrease in variable rate other financial assets.